Vegas Strip Blackjack

 To get cracking just choose your chips and push the “deal” button.
 I rather like the animated cards being dealt before my eyes.

-Both of you will get your initial cards but note that the dealer will check his hand for Blackjack if his first card is a ten or ace.
+Both you and the dealer will get your initial cards but note that the dealer will check his hand for Blackjack, ie if his first card is a ten or ace.
 Now this is highly advantageous as you have the chance to cut your losses by not splitting your hand or doubling down.
 Next, depending on your hand, just touch the double, split, stand or hit buttons at the bottom of the screen.

 The Monkey Verdict

-Microgaming have played fair with Vegas Strip Blackjack, giving you a chance to enjoy a Las Vegas casino experience (with the same four pack game and advantageous rules that you find in Nevada).
+Microgaming and Switch Studios have played fair with Vegas Strip Blackjack, giving you a chance to enjoy a Las Vegas casino experience (with the same four pack game and advantageous rules that you’ll find in Nevada).
 Up the ante and play now!

 4.5 out of 5 bananas.